clementmouchet/rustysoft.de-martin-PbDbFixer/README.md

 - Add missing genre if present in epub (genre and booktogenre tables)
 - Add missing series information (books_impl table)

+The best results are achieved when metadata has been carefully maintained with Calibre.

 ## Compatibility
 This program is tested on a PocketBook
 - *Touch HD 3* (software version 6.1.900)